singhj/locality-sensitive-hashing/README.md

 That is the main idea of LSH: the incoming "Documents" &mdash; tweets in this case &mdash; are assigned to "buckets".
 This can be done as documents come in from the source or all at once, as in the demo.
 The resulting buckets can be examined and identical or similar documents just fall into the same buckets.
+Each document will fall into multiple buckets &mdash; the number is configurable, see the `bands` variable in `Matrix` constructor.
+It is not a perfect indicator but the number of buckets two documents have in common is suggestive of their similarity (more common buckets = more similarity).

 Architecture
 ------------